barsuk/gale_shapley/README.md

 # gale_shapley
 PHP realization of Gale-Shapley algorithm

 ## DEV
+You can use Dbeaver to view and edit the DB.
+To run:
 ```docker-compose up -d && docker exec -it marriage-php sh```